-Graduate students may voluntarily withdraw from High Point University by completing the withdrawal form, which is available in the Office of Graduate Studies.
+Graduate students may voluntarily withdraw from High Point University by completing the withdrawal form, which is available in Norcross Graduate School.
 A grade of W will be assigned to each course in which there is enrollment when withdrawal occurs during the term.